Trudeau says Trump would raise prices on Americans if he follows through on Canada tariff threat

 “It is important to understand that Donald Trump, when he makes statements like that, he plans on carrying them out.
 There’s no question about it,” Trudeau said to reporters in Prince Edward Island in Atlantic Canada.

-“Our responsibility is to point out that he would not just be harming Canadians, who work so well with the United States, but he would actually be raising prices for Americans citizens as well and hurting American industry and business.”
+“Our responsibility is to point out that he would not just be harming Canadians, who work so well with the United States, but he would actually be raising prices for Americans citizens as well and hurting American industry and business,” he added.

 Trudeau said Trump got elected because he promised to bring down the cost of groceries but now he’s talking about adding 25% to the cost of all kinds of products including potatoes from Prince Edward Island.